DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/setpageloadtimeout.md

 });
 ```

-> Note that the `DOMContentLoaded` event is raised after the HTML document is loaded and parsed, while `window.load` is raised after all stylesheets, images and subframes are loaded.
-That is why `window.load` is fired after the `DOMContentLoaded` event with a certain delay.
+> Note that browsers raise the `DOMContentLoaded` event after they load and parse the HTML document, while `window.load` is raised after the browser loads all stylesheets, images and subframes.
+This is why `window.load` fires after the `DOMContentLoaded` event with a certain delay.